andrewt0301/hse-acos-course/docs/calendar_plan.md

 * Computer Architecture: 1
 * Operating Systems: 1

-Final test are given during last lectures of on topic of CA and OS.
-Format: online.
+Final tests (midterms) are given during last lectures of on topic of CA and OS.

 ### Homeworks (HW)